sacramento-state-biology-collections/BRE-DJango-Server/README.md

 ---

-Sprint 0-Project Preparation: Our team created meeting times based on each other's schedules.
+Sprint 0 - Project Preparation: Our team created meeting times based on each other's schedules.
 We met with our client to discuss project requirements and to fill out the project proposal.
 Acquired the mammals database from the client.

 Sprint 1: We set up our Jira and Github accounts.
 We practiced using jira and making git commits.
 We began coming up with user stories for the next sprint.